trueos/trueos-docs/trueos-handbook/using.rst

 .. figure:: images/print2.png

 For this model, the HPLIP driver is recommended.
-In TrueOS®, the HPLIP driver is available as an optional system component called "pcbsd-meta-hplip".
-You can see if the driver is installed, and install it if it is not, using :ref:`AppCafe®`.
+In TrueOS®, the HPLIP driver is available as an optional package called "hplip".
+You can search if the driver is installed, and install it if it is not, using :ref:`AppCafe®`.

 .. index:: printing
 .. _Adding a Printer: